davidmorgan/build/codelab/05/README.md

 Now, it does nothing, because no other builder currently reads the `.formatted` files.

 The second builder, `actions_builder`, will look for outputs corresponding to fixes to `.dart` files.
-When it finds them, it will output commands you can run to apply them to a  `.actions` file.
+When it finds them, it will output the commands you should run to a  `.actions` file.

 This has already been written for you in `codelab_builders/lib/actions_builder.dart`.
 To make the code a bit more interesting it uses code from codelab part 04 to check for the `@format` annotation, then with the new code